Quantum Fluctuations and Newton-Cartan Geometry for Non-Relativistic de Sitter space: The boundary description of non-relativistic de Sitter space

 \section{The boundary description of non-relativistic de Sitter space}

-We study the Schwarzian-type effective boundary action associated with a non-relativistic bulk theory whose symmetries are governed by the two-dimensional Galilean de Sitter algebra.
+We study the Schwarzian-type effective boundary action associated to a non-relativistic bulk theory whose symmetries are governed by the two-dimensional Galilean de Sitter algebra.
 This action was derived in \cite{Gomis:2020wxp} using a first-order formulation in terms of BF variables, and it was shown that this governs the boundary dynamics of an EdS-G gravity theory.
 We begin by reviewing such a derivation.
 Because the Galilean de Sitter algebra is isomorphic to the Carrollian Anti-de Sitter algebra, a similar boundary action also appears in Carrollian settings of \cite{Grumiller:2020elf}, although the bulk interpretation is different.
-This section is organised as follows.
-We first introduce the action in Section \ref{sec:GdS-boundaryaction}, we then analyse the symmetries of the action in Section \ref{sec:isometries}, determine its classical saddle in Section \ref{sec:eom}, and finally evaluate its one-loop contribution in Section \ref{sec:loop}.
+This section is organised in the following manner.
+We first introduce the action in section \ref{sec:GdS-boundaryaction}, we then analyse the symmetries of the action in section \ref{sec:isometries}, determine its classical saddle in section \ref{sec:eom}, and finally evaluate its one-loop contribution in section \ref{sec:loop}.